senlin/so-related-posts/README.md

 ## Description

-The SO Related Posts plugin is an Extension for the fantastic [Meta Box plugin](https://github.com/rilwis/meta-box) by [Rilwis](https://github.com/rilwis/) and puts you in control on what really is related content.
+The SO Related Posts plugin is an Extension for the fantastic [Meta Box plugin](https://github.com/rilwis/meta-box) and puts you in control on what really is related content.

 With the plugin installed you will find a Related Posts box underneath the Post Editor.
 Here you will see a checkbox which you can use to turn showing the Related Posts on or off as well as a neat dropdown menu that shows up to 999 of your published Posts.